 The Future of Business Is Waste

 NBS Thought Leaders offer guidance on sustainable business models for the 21st century.
-Thought Leaders are leading academics and practitioners: world experts on sustainability issues.
 Here, Guy Morgan, Director at Business for Social Responsibility, identifies emerging solutions to the challenge of food waste.
 He describes the opportunities to be found at every stage of the food value chain.

 Approximately one in three food calories globally is wasted between “farm and fork.”
 Food spoilage and waste occurs during crop growth, harvesting and processing; in retail and restaurants; and in the home.
 As a result, millions of tons of food waste are generated annually, with the majority ending up in landfills or incinerators.
 In the United States, food scraps represent more than 14 percent

 of the total municipal solid waste stream.
 Such waste means the loss of a tremendous amount of potential value.

 But companies are beginning to understand the social, environmental and economic costs of food waste and recognize the benefits of reducing the waste or diverting it to better uses.
 These opportunities can be pursued through innovation, collaboration, and leadership.